IACP Technology Conference

 - Is the topic unique and information not available through other sources?

 - Is the course description clear and concise?
-Can attendees easily tell what to expect by reading it?
+Can attendees easily tell what to expect to learn by reading it?

 - Are the learning objectives clear and can be met in the allotted time?